DmitriyVlad/react-editor-table/README.md

 Evil,28
 ```

-Aggregated results widgetshows sum of all the numeric values and average
+Aggregated results widget shows sum of all the numeric values and average
 value.

 In **example-data** folder you can find example csv file for testing app.